Lena d'Água

-Helena Maria de Jesus Águas (born 16 June 1956), commonly known as Lena d'Água, is a Portuguese singer.
+Helena Maria de Jesus Águas (born 16 June 1956), known professionally as Lena d'Água, is a Portuguese singer.
+Emerging in the late 1970s as the lead vocalist of the Beatnicks and Salada de Frutas, she became a prominent pop artist in Portugal during the 1980s.
+During the 2000s and early 2010s, she explored jazz and rock collaborations.
+In 2019 and 2024, she partnered up with songwriter Pedro da Silva Martins to release two albums of original music, Desalmadamente and Tropical Glaciar.
+In 2025, she received the Globo de Ouro for Best Performer in the Music category.

 Biography

 Lena d'Água was born in Lisbon.
-In 1973 she enrolled briefly in Sociology but, as the 25 April 1974 Carnation Revolution came to fruition, she left university and joined a theatre group, later majoring in Education.
+In 1973 she enrolled briefly in Sociology but, as the 25 April 1974, Carnation Revolution came to fruition, she left university and joined a theatre group, later majoring in Education.

-In 1975, d'Água married Ramiro Martins, the bass player of The Beatnicks.
+In 1975, Lena d'Água married Ramiro Martins, the bass player of The Beatnicks.
 The couple had a daughter and, in May of the following year, she joined the band as lead singer, divorcing and leaving the project in 1978.
 Being the first woman in the country to lead a pop rock band, she became a sex symbol and a pop star; after singing with the Beatnicks and Salada de Frutas she pursued a solo career with her band Atlântida, whose first three solo albums were produced by England's Robin Geoffrey Cable.

-Lena d'Água was a heroin addict for about nine years, but nevertheless she never left music and became clean in 1998.
-She sang Billie Holiday and Elis Regina with Portuguese jazz musicians, with whom she would later record a live album singing Portuguese classics from the 70's and 80's at the Hot Clube in 2005.
-Her album Carrossel was recorded in 2013, with a rock and roll power trio called Rock and Roll Station, with whom she recovered her pop-rock hits from the 80s.
-Her latest Desalmadamente was released in 2019 and brought her back to original songs, all composed by Pedro da Silva Martins.
+In 2000, she represented Portugal in the OTI Festival 2000 with the song "Mar Portugal".
+Later in 2002, she sang songs by Billie Holiday and Elis Regina with Portuguese jazz musicians, with whom she would later record a live album singing Portuguese classics from the 70's and 80's at the Hot Clube in 2005.
+Her album Carrossel was recorded in 2013, with a rock and roll power trio called Rock and Roll Station, with whom she reinterpreted her pop-rock hits from the 80s.

+In 2019, Lena d’Água returned to releasing original material with Desalmadamente, an album featuring songs written by Pedro da Silva Martins, a songwriter and former member of Deolinda.
+Developed in collaboration with younger Portuguese musicians, including Benjamim and members of They’re Heading West, the album incorporated contemporary pop influences.

+In November 2024, Lena d’Água released the album, Tropical Glaciar, featuring songs written by Pedro da Silva Martins.
+The album explores ecological and environmental themes, reflecting Lena's rural lifestyle in Bombarral and her concern for issues like the ecological impact of agriculture and deforestation.
+Lena described the collaboration with Pedro as transformative, stating that his compositions seamlessly blend with her iconic hits from the 1980s, creating a cohesive sound for her live performances.
+The track "O Que Fomos e o Que Somos" was particularly emotional for Lena, who had to pause recording several times due to its intensity.